JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script to move all fikes beginning with uppercase letter
+Script to move files beginning with an uppercase letter